alncat/opusDSD/README.md

 ```

 to generate volumes along pc1.
 You can check volumes in ```./data/ribo/analyze.16/pc1```.
 You can make a movie using chimerax's vseries feature.
+**PCs are great for visulazing the main motions and compositional changes of marcomolecules, while KMeans reveals representative conformations in higher qualities.**

 Finally, you can also retrieve the star files for images in each kmeans cluster using